IsmaelB83/udagram-microservices/README.md

     ```bash
     npx eslint --ext .js,.ts src/ --fix
     ```
-4. To test in local you will need to create an `.env` file, or create env.variables manually.
-In order to use an .env file you can copy/paste the .env.example file existing in restapi for your reference.
+4. To test in local you will need to revie and execute the file `set_env.example.sh`.
+To persist env variables execute `source set_env.example.sh`.
-5. To `build images with .env variables injected` you will need to create them in the settings of repo in travis-ci.
-And provide them at image build time, trough the  --build-args (see how the docker build command in travis yaml files, as well as the usage of ARG/ENV in the dockerfiles).
+5. To `build images with .env variables injected` refer to docker-compose.yaml where it relays on .env variables already existing in local shell.
+Created trough previouse source command.